Home » Fall Recipes and Comfort Food » Honey Bourbon Homemade Cranberry Chutney

 Summer is just flying by around here and I’ve barely noticed it.
 Maybe it’s the busy schedule, uncharacteristically cool Bay Area weather and the excitement of our upcoming trip to Russia for travel and food inspiration.
 On top of that, it’s August and I’m already seeing Halloween decorations in stores.
 I’m planning ahead as well and sharing this Honey Bourbon Homemade Cranberry Chutney.

 Typically I share holiday recipes much closer to the actual holiday they’re for, but being early never hurt.
-My mom always makes a chutney for Thanksgiving and Christmas, it’s kinda her thing.
+My mom always makes a chutney along with grilled pork chops for Thanksgiving and Christmas, it’s kinda her thing.
 I wanted to create one as well with a few of my favorite flavors, including cranberry, honey, and of course, bourbon.

 An overhead shot of Homemade Cranberry Chutney in a glass jar